Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Fat Burner

-Supporting this much muscle building will require eating more calories [4].
-And even a small surplus could lead to more fat storage.
-But with the help of thermogenic fat burners, you could gain more control over your BMI [5].
+Supporting this much muscle-building will require eating more calories [4].
+Even a small surplus could lead to more fat storage.
+But according to a PubMed study, with the help of thermogenic fat burners, you could gain more control over your BMI [5].

 Was this article helpful?